 Almost everyone recognizes the Flower Dome and Cloud Forest’s iconic greenhouses and the SuperTree Grove of the world-famous Gardens by the Bay in Singapore.
 The stunning modern architecture of these structures at the edge of the Bay draws you in.
-The lovingly cared-for gardens and art and attractions keep you going.
+The lovingly cared-for gardens, art, and attractions keep you going.

 This is the youngest Garden on our list.
 Conceived, planned, and opened as a public space all in the 21st Century!
-Gardens By the Bay have only been welcoming visitors since 2010/2011.
+Gardens By the Bay has only been welcoming visitors since 2010/2011.

 Have you walked enough yet?
 You still have the Canyon filled with rock sculptures, the World of Plants and Serene Gardens with their beautiful topiary and formal garden paths, and lastly, Dragonfly & Kingfisher Lakes.